-There are a couple of routes you can take in starting your career as a UX designer.
+There are a couple of routes you can take in starting learning about UX.
 Some are expensive, like online UX courses and bootcamps, while others are very time-consuming, like joining a university to get your master’s degree in UX.

 Another option might be to read a nice book on UX.
 Just think of it.
 You can read books in your own time, at your own pace, and in a place of your choice.
 For example, you can read a book in your garden while enjoying a nice cup of tea, on a train to work, or just before bed.

 Books are a lot cheaper and less time-consuming as well.
 You can listen to an audiobook while at work or while you take a walk.
 I like to listen to audiobooks while I drive to work.
 It’s very efficient!